3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

    </pre>

-The region between boundaries 405 and 448 (430Kb) has well conserved boundaries (9 & 10 scores) and will be selected for modeling
+The region between boundaries 405 and 448 (430Kb) has well conserved boundaries (score of 9 and 10) and will therefore be selected for the modeling:

 ::